zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/logging.md

 ---
 Name: Logging in Entity Framework Extensions
-MetaDescription: Learn how to use logging options in Entity Framework Extensions for EF Core and EF6, including Log, LogDump, and UseLogDump.
-Capture SQL statements, parameters, and execution details with flexible configuration methods.
+MetaDescription: Learn how to use Log, LogDump, UseLogDump, AddLogExecuting, and AddLogExecuted in Entity Framework Extensions for EF Core and EF6 to capture SQL and inspect commands.
-LastMod: 2025-08-18
+LastMod: 2026-08-17
 ---

 # 📜 Logging options in EF Extensions